Yasashari/C4-contest/maia8.md

 ## amount0Min and amount1Min are hardcoded to zero.
-Front running & sandwitch oppertunities.
+Front running & sandwich opportunities.

 amount0Min and amount1Min are hardcoded to zero in rerange() function in the PoolActions.sol contract .
-So that attackers have the front running & sandwitch oppertunities.
+So that attackers have the front running & sandwich opportunities.

 ## Proof of Concept